Too Poor to Be Sick

 Key Findings

-Drawing on national and international evidence, lived experience its analysis reveals:
+Drawing on national and international evidence, alongside lived experience, the analysis reveals:

 - Black and Asian workers experience health of people decades older by their 40s and 50s – yet major 2025 policy reviews such as the Employment Rights Act 2025 treats the workforce as racially uniform